CRM-service/CRM-service-wp-forms/readme.txt

 = 1.3.0 =
 Release date: 2021-11-18
+This release fixes Contact Form 7 integration issues with select and checkbox fields by introducing two new value formatters.
+These value formatters apply for other plugin intregations as well, but shouldn't affect the behaviour for current forms.

 * Added: Format select type field in case its value is array, use the first array element as value
+* Added: Format checkbox field in case its value is array that contains only one value, use the first and only arrat element as value

 = 1.2.2 =
 Release date: 2020-01-31